LordVGames/LordsStarstormEdits/Thunderstore/Package Files/README.md

 - Knight has his (currently unused) passive buff ward
 - Removed the broken achievements attached to X4 stimulant and insecticide so they can appear in runs again
 - Fixed other modded enemies spawning during elite events causing hordes of themselves to spawn
+- Fixed stormborn TP effects not going away when the storm ends